How to Sync Your iPhone and Google Contacts

 We hear from a lot of folks who have trouble syncing their iPhone Contacts with their Google Contacts.
-This is a common pain point for iPhone users – especially compared to the relative ease of setting up an Android to sync with Google Contacts.
+This is a common pain point for iPhone users – no one wants to lose track of contacts, especially compared to the relative ease of setting up an Android to sync with Google Contacts.

 We’re working on some new features for the Contact+ address book app that will make the process of syncing your contacts with an iPhone much, much easier.
 In the meantime, we’ve written up a quick guide to help you get things set up right.

 This entire process will take 10-15 minutes max, and it will save you a lot of confusion later.
 Set it and forget it.

 1. Decide Which Google Accounts to Connect

 Many people have multiple Google accounts that include contact lists.
 For example, I have a work Google Apps account, a personal Gmail account, and a separate personal Gmail account (reserved for beta signups, receipts, Craigslist sales, and other junk where I don’t want to give out my personal email).
 Each of these accounts has its own corresponding Google Contacts list.